sarch25/ActiveDirectoryLab/README.md

 ## Summary

 Created a home lab environment using Oracle VirtualBox with two virtual machines: Windows Server 2019 and Windows 10.
-Configured Windows Server 2019 as a Domain Controller, setting up Active Directory for centralized resource and user management.
+I configured Windows Server 2019 as a Domain Controller and set up Active Directory for centralized resource and user management.

-Implemented network services, including NAT, routing, and DHCP, to enable seamless IP assignment and connectivity within the private network.
+I implemented network services, including NAT, routing, and DHCP, to enable seamless IP assignment and connectivity within the private network.

 Automated user management by creating 1,000 Active Directory users via a PowerShell script.
 Successfully integrated the Windows 10 client into the domain, completing the Active Directory infrastructure setup.